pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 parameters such as solar position, airmass, angle of incidence, and plane of array irradiance.
-The :py:meth:`~pvlib.modelchain.ModelChain.prepare_inputs` method also assigns default values for irradiance (clear sky), temperature (20 C), and wind speed (0 m/s) if these inputs are not provided.
+The :py:meth:`~pvlib.modelchain.ModelChain.prepare_inputs` method also assigns default values for temperature (20 C) and wind speed (0 m/s) if these inputs are not provided.
+:py:meth:`~pvlib.modelchain.ModelChain.prepare_inputs` requires all irradiance components (GHI, DNI, and DHI).
+See :py:meth:`~pvlib.modelchain.ModelChain.complete_irradiance` and :ref:`dniestmodels` for methods and functions that can help fully define the irradiance inputs.

 Next, :py:meth:`~pvlib.modelchain.ModelChain.run_model` calls the wrapper methods for AOI loss, spectral loss, effective irradiance, cell